Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Ari," ranked by the total number of "Good!" votes.

-顕 means "manifest, appear, obvious."
+顕 means "manifest, prominent, reveal."

 Clear, Visible - Something that is easily seen or understood.